tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 that do not themselves begin other handshakes.
 When a DTLS session is resumed or renegotiated, the "connection_id" extension is negotiated afresh.

-If DTLS peers have not negotiated the use of a CIDs then the RFC 6347-defined record format and content type MUST be used.
+If DTLS peers have not negotiated the use of CIDs then the RFC 6347-defined record format and content type MUST be used.

 If DTLS peers have negotiated the use of a CIDs using the ClientHello and